DuniaBaxa/Dunix/englix/fraze.md

 **te wanta nyama ke?**
 What would you like to eat?

-Tip: While English puts the "what" at the beginning of a question, in Pandunia the word order is not affected by the **ke**.
+Tip: While English puts the "what" at the beginning of a question, in Dunish the word order is not affected by the **ke**.

 **me wanta nyama kafe.**